ibm-ecosystem-engineering/Watson-Speech/Text To Speech/Text-to-Speech-Tutorial.md

 # Watson Text to Speech tutorial
+### Use Case:
+**Watson Text to Speech can be used to play back customer messages to:**
+   1. Build a mobile to-do app that allows for users to capture voice memos to save as written Todo items.
+   1. Use as a simple out of the box model to capture English voices without any customization.
+   1. Use as a light weight feature that can be invoked from the constrained mobile device.

 #### Pre-requisites
 Ensure that you have Text to Speech (TTS) service installed on your cluster.